 The Community Service Organization worked to help people.
 César now worked to bring people together to identify problems and find ways to solve their problems.
 Many problems were not solved because community leaders did not respect all people.

 César, Fred Ross, and the Community Service Organization helped people in the community learn how to vote.
 They also taught people that community leaders respected voters.
 Community leaders worked harder to solve the problems of voters.
 César worked in many communities in California to help people gain the respect they deserved.

 After helping many people gain the respect of community leaders, César left the Community Service Organization to help farm workers gain the respect and dignity they deserved.
 César started the National Farm Worker Association to help improve the working conditions of farm workers.
-African Americans, Filipinos, white Americans, Mexican Americans and Mexicans, and men and women of all backgrounds joined César.
+African Americans, Filipinos, white Americans, Mexican Americans and Mexicans, and people of all backgrounds joined César.

 César did not believe in violence.
 Like Martin Luther King, César wanted to bring change in a nonviolent way.
-Many people came to help César.
-Many people supported César because he believed in nonviolence.
+Many people came to help César and support him.
 Like César, they also believed that farm workers deserved better treatment, respect, dignity, justice, and fairness.
 César worked hard.
 He suffered and sacrificed a lot to make farm workers’ lives better.